vorozhko/go-tutor/day2/README.md

 - refactor main part to function to support recursion

 # Notes #
-- Have to check for file type to detect binary files using http.DetectContentType function
+- http.DetectContentType have been very useful to check file type e.g. detect binary files
-- strings.Index is doing all the work
+- strings.Index is great for working with text